codeofmochi/lauzhack-docker-workshop/README.md

         const time = Date.now()
         const out = { user, msg, time }

-        if (msg === "/diceroll") {
+        // if the message is "/diceroll", make a request to the service if (msg === "/diceroll") {
             fetch(DICEROLL_URI)
                 .then(res => {